Prism (optics): Polarizing

-Others

-However, prisms made of isotropic materials like glass will also alter polarization of light, as partial reflection under oblique angles does not maintain the amplitude ratio (nor phase) of the s- and p-polarized components of the light, leading to general elliptical polarization.
+Prisms made of isotropic materials like glass will also alter polarization of light, as partial reflection under oblique angles does not maintain the amplitude ratio (nor phase) of the s- and p-polarized components of the light, leading to general elliptical polarization.
 This is generally an unwanted effect of dispersive prisms.
 In some cases this can be avoided by choosing prism geometry which light enters and exits under perpendicular angle, by compensation through non-planar light trajectory, or by use of p-polarized light.

 Total internal reflection alters only the mutual phase between s- and p-polarized light.
 Under well chosen angle of incidence, this phase is close to $\pi/4$.